Nizuii/Web-APP-Security/OWASP.md

 - Segregate components by trust level
 - Validate business logic, not just technical inputs
 - Review designs with security experts before coding begins

+## A07 — Authentication Failures

+The mechanisms that verify who a user is (login systems) are weak, broken, or bypassable.
+Attackers can impersonate legitimate users.
+Think of a real world analogy.
+Imagine a nightclub where:
+- The bouncer doesn't check IDs properly
+- Anyone can say "I'm on the list" and get in
+- VIP passes are easy to photocopy
+- The back door is always unlocked
+- If you guess someone's birthday, you can reset their VIP membership

+That's authentication failure — the system meant to verify identity is broken.
+Common examples are:

+- **Weak password policies:** Allowing passwords like "123456" or "password"
+- **Credential stuffing:** Attackers use leaked username/password combos from other breaches because people reuse passwords
+- **Brute force attacks:** No rate limiting — an attacker can try millions of passwords
+- **Session hijacking:** Session tokens (cookies) don't expire or are predictable
+- **Missing MFA:** No multi-factor authentication — if someone guesses your password, they're in
+- **Insecure password reset:** Reset links sent over HTTP, or links that don't expire